-- Group quizzes will be completed by the members of your homework group during class.
-Only the members of your homework group who are present for the group quiz will receive credit. - You will be given the questions on the group quizzes the day before the quiz.
-Your group may work on those questions that day.
-In class the next day, you will complete the quiz without any external aid (no papers or calculators) in severely limited time.
-So, if your group has not solved the quiz already, you will probably not be able to complete it. - Group quizzes may be given on any day, and may last from 2 minutes to 30 minutes.
-There are no make-ups for missed group quizzes. - Individual quizzes will be completed by each person without consulting anyone else. - Individual quizzes will usually be given the last school day of each week in which there is no midterm or final exam, and may last from 15 minutes to 30 minutes.
-There are no make-ups for missed individual quizzes. - There will be at least 160 total points available across all individual quizzes combined.
+- Quizzes will usually be given the last school day of each week in which there is no midterm or final exam, and may last from 15 minutes to 30 minutes.
+There are no make-ups for missed individual quizzes. - There will be at least 240 total points available across all individual quizzes combined.
 So, you can miss or do very badly on one individual quiz without impact to your grade. - Quizzes will cover sections up to and including 2 days before the quiz.
-If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - All quizzes must be submitted by the time stated.
-If you do not submit a quiz, midterm or final exam on time, you will receive a 0 for it (even if you are only 1 second late). - All quizzes will be graded by you.
+If you do the homework the day of the lecture, and ask questions the next day, you should be ready for the quizzes. - All quizzes end at the time stated.
+If you continuing writing on your quiz, midterm or final exam after that time, you will receive a 0 for it. - All quizzes will be graded by you.
 This will help you get a better understanding of your errors, how to improve, and how to present mathematical work correctly.
 I reserve the right to give you a 0 on a quiz, if it appears that you are being overly generous in grading yourself.
 If you alter the work on your quiz during grading, that is considered cheating (see Academic Honesty).

+Midterms

-Midterms There will be three midterms during the quarter.
+There will be three midterms during the quarter.